Images à titre indicatif uniquement

 - Shipped from EU Pharmacies

 Dihydrocodeine is an opiate painkiller.
-It is prescribed for severe pain, or for pain that has not responded to other pain relief such as paracetamol or ibuprofen.
+It is prescribed for severe pain or pain that has not responded to other pain relief such as paracetamol or ibuprofen.
 You may be prescribed dihydrocodeine following a serious injury or after an operation.

 Choisissez le bon médicament